 Step 9: Label everything

 I once had a client ask me to do a consulting project for them.
 They gave me a thorough and well-written copy of their network documentation to review ahead of time.
 But when I got on site, I realized that none of the hardware was labeled.
 All of the servers looked identical, and there was no way to differentiate between them.

 Get a label maker and label all servers, critical hardware components (gateways, routers, etc.) and the most important cables.
 This will make it easy to identify the various pieces of hardware listed in your network document.

-The last step in the documentation process is to evaluate your network documentation to make sure that it's sufficient for you and your customer's needs.
+The last step in this network documentation checklist is to evaluate your documentation to make sure it's sufficient for you and your customer's needs.
 Think of your network documentation as a critical part of your disaster recovery strategy.
 When the first draft of your documentation is complete, you must ask yourself if it's good enough to help someone with no prior knowledge of the setup to rebuild the network from scratch in the event of a catastrophe.
 If the answer is yes, then you've done a good job on the documentation.

 Readers looking to supplement their knowledge beyond this network documentation checklist can find an additional resource on automating network documents and topology mapping, as well as information on process documentation.